igib-rna-tails/gw3-RACE_analysis/README.md

-# Pipeline to analyze genome-wide 3'RACE data (gw-3'RACE)
+# Pipeline to analyze Genome-wide 3'RACE data (gw-3'RACE)
 Script to analysis of gw-3'RACE data from fastq files.